-Each of the Utility Subsidiaries will maintain greater than 30% common equity capitalization and, further, it is anticipated that the electric and gas utility subsidiaries issuing public debt will each maintain an investment grade credit rating from one or more NRSROS.
+Each of the Utility Subsidiaries will maintain 30% or greater common equity capitalization and, further, it is anticipated that the electric and gas utility subsidiaries issuing public debt will each maintain an investment grade credit rating from one or more NRSROS.
 New REI has received indicative investment grade debt ratings from Moody's (Baa2) and Standard & Poor's (BBB) for its senior unsecured debt.
-Further, New REI itself expects to maintain an investment grade credit rating from one or more NRSROs.(59)
+Further, New REI itself expects to maintain an investment grade credit rating from one or more NRSROS.(61)